 The revenues that our controlled portfolio companies generate, after deducting operational expenses, may be distributed to us.
 As a BDC, our Board will determine quarterly the fair value of our controlled portfolio companies in a similar manner as our other investments.
-In particular, our investments in our controlled portfolio companies are valued using a valuation methodology that incorporates both the market approach (public comparable company analysis) and the income approach (discounted cash flow analysis).
+In particular, our investments in our controlled portfolio companies are valued using a valuation methodology that incorporates both the market approach (public companable company analysis) and the income approach (discounted cash flow analysis).
 In following these approaches, factors that we may take into account in fair value pricing our investments include, as relevant: available current market data, including relevant and applicable market trading comparables, the portfolio company's earnings and discounted cash flows, comparisons of financial ratios of peer companies that are public, and enterprise values, among other factors.

-In addition, Newtek NY has engaged a third party valuation firm to provide valuation consulting services for the valuation of NMS and NTS.
+Additionally, in June of 2013, Newtek NY engaged a third party valuation firm to provide valuation consulting services for the valuation of NMS and NTS.

-At June 30, 2013, our estimated valuation of NMS was approximately \$45 million, which represents an enterprise value to LTM EBITDA multiple of 4.75x, and our estimated valuation of NTS was approximately \$22.5 million, which represents an enterprise value to LTM EBITDA multiple of 3.75x.
-Such valuations and multiples reflect our current estimates and final valuations will be determined by our Board.
+At June 30, 2014, our estimated valuation of NMS was approximately \$45.7 million, which represents an enterprise value to LTM EBITDA multiple of 4.75x, and our estimated valuation of NTS was approximately \$21.6 million, which represents an enterprise value to LTM EBITDA multiple of 3.75x.
+Such valuations and multiples reflect our current estimates and final valuations were determined by the Board.